Software Updates are generating errors for the client policy xml files.

 Specific possible cause; Import Patch Data for Windows is not running clean up tasks for Software Update Packages and deadlocking during the Download Software Updates portion of clean-up.

 These associations are created on-the-fly during the creation process.
-The creation process is the best method to restore these resource associations.
+The recreation process is the best method to restore these resource associations, for it would take an extensive amount of time and multiple SQL scripts just to isolate the missing associations and restore them one by one.

 First run the 'Check Software Update Package Integrity' Job; see if the Update to Advertisement resource associations can be rebuilt through automation.